How to Write Better Comments for Articles and Blogs

-Comments for the writer is a powerful source of feedback for the author of an article.
-Here are a few reasons why we should take the time to leave a comment:
+Helpful comments, left by the reader, is a powerful source of feedback for the author of an article.
+Here are a few reasons why it can be beneficial to leave a comment:

 - I always appreciate it when readers leave me comments.
 As a writer, comments can often help me to grow and they certainly magnify my confidence.
-I'm talking about the kind of comments that tell me the reader has really read my hub and not just scanned through it.
+I'm talking about the kind of comments that let me know that my article has been read.

 - Leaving well written specific comments is a good way to build relationships.
-Giving our support to one another is beneficial in a variety of ways What we say in a comment can confirm to the writer that what they have to say is important and worthwhile.
+This is how we show support for one another.
+What we say in a comment can confirm to the writer that what they have to say is important and worthwhile.

 - We all have our bad days.
 This is when those positive comments really come in handy.
-There have been times when I've felt out of sorts until I sat myself down at my desk, logged into Hubpages and read a comment or two on a hub that made me laugh.
-Many's the time a reply has turned one of my frowns upside down and into a smile or a roaring laugh.
+Many's the time a well written comment has turned one of my frowns from upside down into a smile.

-What you say and how you say it can have a lasting affect, not only for the author but for anyone reading your comments.
-Here are some things you can do when commenting.
+What you say and how you say it can have a lasting affect, not only for the author, but for anyone reading the comment section.

 - You are also adding to your profile.
 This is where you show your expertise and understanding of the topic.

-- What is it about the hub that makes it great?
+- What is it about the hub that holds your attention from beginning to end?
 Your comments don't have to read like a novel.
-And if you choose your words carefully, one sentence or one short paragraph will do nicely.
-I have often read a powerful message using only three or for words.
+Choose your words carefully.
+One sentence or one short paragraph will do nicely.
+I have often read a powerful comment consisting of only three or for words.

-- Try to add value as you comment.
-Let your comment reflect that you've read the hub. .
+- Try to add value letting your comment reflect that you've read the entire article.

-- If you leave lengthy blocks of comments, break them down into shorter paragraphs which will make it easier to read and retain.
+- If you leave lengthy blocks of dialogue, break it down into shorter paragraphs which will make it easier to read and retain.

 - Watch your spelling.
 Anytime you're unsure of how to spell a word, look it up.
-How would you feel about the credibility of a teacher who spelled out teecher instead of teacher ?.
+How would you feel about the credibility of a teacher who spelled the word teecher instead of teacher ?

-- If you have additional information on the topic of the hub, don't be hesitant to add it with your comments.
+- If you have additional information on the topic of the article don't be hesitant to add it in your comments.

-- Avoid leaving links to your own hubs if possible.
-You never want to give the impression that you self-promoting.
+- Avoid leaving links to your own hubs.
+You never want to give the impression that you are self-promoting.

 - Use a Thesaurus for synonyms and antonyms.
 Example: Replace the word "great" with excellent, remarkable, fantastic, awesome, etc.